infiniflow/ragflow/README.md

 - CPU >= 2 cores
 - RAM >= 8 GB
+- Docker
-- Docker: If you have not installed Docker on your local machine (Windows, Mac, or Linux), see [Install Docker Engine](https://docs.docker.com/engine/install/).
+  > If you have not installed Docker on your local machine (Windows, Mac, or Linux), see [Install Docker Engine](https://docs.docker.com/engine/install/).

 ### Start up the server